 - Select Show URL if you want to view the URL that is formulated by the information you have provided.
 You can see the URL in the URL text box.
 You can also specify the valid JDBC URL in the URL text box to establish the connection to the database server.
 The URL format is regulated by the driver itself.

-- Select Test Connection to test whether the specified information is correct for setting up the connection.
+- Select the Test Connection button to test whether the specified information is correct for setting up the connection.

-- Select More Options if your database has special requirements to modify the options accordingly.
+- Select the More Options button if your database has special requirements to modify the options accordingly.